for Academic Year 2022-2023

-The FTIA Grants offer teaching faculty an opportunity to implement innovative archives-centered pedagogical approaches in their courses in order to introduce students to a variety of primary sources, engage students in in-depth archival research, build students’ critical thinking skills, and stress participation in collaborative projects and presentations.
-FTIA grants hope to generate opportunities for building partnerships and collaborations with the special collections librarian, and help foster interdisciplinary teaching curriculum.
+The FTIA Grants offer teaching faculty an opportunity to implement innovative archives-centered pedagogical approaches in their courses to introduce students to a variety of primary sources, engage students in in-depth archival research, build students’ critical thinking skills, and stress participation in collaborative projects and presentations.
+The aim of FTIA grants is to generate opportunities for building partnerships and collaborations with the Special Collections Librarian and help foster more interdisciplinary teaching curriculum.

 UTSA Special Collections specializes in interdisciplinary subjects relating to San Antonio, Texas, Mexico, and the borderland areas spanning the Southwestern US and Northern Mexico.
 Our strengths include Western Americana and Native American history, Spanish Colonial and Latinx/Texas history and literature, Mexican culinary history, regional civil rights histories, as well as book arts, printing, architecture, and photography documenting the region.
 In addition, a wide range of materials from around the world enables research and instruction in a variety of disciplines from medieval art to creative writing.
 UTSA University Archives provides a rich source of faculty and staff papers, UTSA photograph collections, as well as UTSA institutional history.

 The Faculty Grants are open to UTSA tenured, tenure-track, and non-tenure track faculty teaching undergraduate and graduate courses at any level.
 Interdisciplinary approaches are strongly encouraged.

 Preference will be given to course design that:

 - Incorporates innovative archives/rare books–centered pedagogical approaches

 - Involves close collaboration with an archivist or special collections librarian to define specific learning objectives for the visit to the archives, select materials or documents, design tailored small group activities, and model document analysis through directed prompts

 - Utilizes Special Collections materials and spaces throughout the semester

 - Provides opportunities for students to do at least one of the following:

 - scaffolded research and writing assignments using variety of primary sources

 - training in critical analysis and use of primary source materials through specific and tailored prompts